Penn Transformation Partners Selected May 20, 2026

 Request a briefing

 For reporters, indicate outlet, deadline, and angle.
 For government, include committee or portfolio.
-Requests on the May decision are prioritized.
+Requests on the pre-development agreement are prioritized.